willpiam/lamport-cardano/ReadMe.md

 The actual verification of the Lamport signature happens during the *unlock* step.

+## Questions

+### Making an account

+How can we prevent replay attacks in a Lamport signature scheme where the message being signed needs to uniquely identify the transaction, but the signature itself (stored in the redeemer) affects the transaction hash?

+### Verification Over Many Transactions

+Is there some way in which I can verify a lamport signature over multiple transactions?

 ## Related Work

 | Title                               | Reference                             |